The Scorpions (Manchester band): New success

 Ten years later in 1977, former pirate station Radio Veronica became legal, and they broadcast a TV-marathon, The Day the Music Died.
 On a stage, built in the North Sea on the shore of Scheveningen, pop groups and singers of the 1960s would again perform with their biggest 1960s hits.
 The band at this time consisted of lead singer Peter Lewis, Graham Lee (lead guitar), Roy Smithson (piano), Tommy Unthank (drums) and Cedric Terry (bass).
 This gig had unexpected consequences: "Hello Josephine" again became a hit and reached the ninth position in the Dutch Top 40, which led to more gigs.
 New members then joined the band, Dave Robin (bass) and Max Hardy who replaced Unthank.

 This new line-up recorded a new LP containing former songs as well as new ones.
-The group frequently toured in the Netherlands until 1979.
+The group frequently toured in Netherlands until 1979.

 Having been diagnosed with stomach cancer, Pete Lewis (the last remaining original band member) died at home in 1985.
 He was treated by Harold Shipman, nicknamed "Doctor Death" and was to be Harold Shipman's youngest victim.

+The band performed at the Pipeline Instrumental Rock Convention in London in 1993, and again in 1997 after their album Anthology 1959-1965 had been released in 1996 on CD.
+They performed again at the Pipeline Instrumental Convention ten years later in 2007.